 Yes, typically a car accident settlement includes compensation for lost wages, medical expenses for injuries sustained in the accident and pain and suffering.

 The best way to figure out what your car accident claim is worth is to speak to a car accident lawyer as soon as you are able after the accident.
 He or she can discuss your legal rights and negotiate with the insurance agency with no up-front cost to you.

 How do insurance companies determine the value of pain and suffering in a car accident settlement?

-The multiplier method multiplies economic damages for lost wages and medical bills by a certain number.
-It used to be common for insurance adjusters to automatically multiply economic damages by 3 to come to a value.
+The multiplier method multiplies medical bills by a certain number.
+It used to be common for insurance adjusters to automatically multiply medical bills by 2 to come to a value.
 For example, if your medical bills were $5,000 they would be multiplied by 2 to get $10,000 plus $5,000 for medical bills for a total settlement of $15,000.
 Personal injury lawyers recognized this as a “low-ball” tactic and fought against it to secure their clients a fair settlement.

 The daily rate method is used by some insurance agencies and personal injury attorneys to place a value on pain and suffering.
 Under this method, an amount of money is assigned to each day or week that a person suffers from injury after a car accident.
 For example, if a person is in pain and receiving treatment for injuries incurred in a car accident for three months before they feel back to normal then a daily value of $200 might be assigned. $200 multiplied by 90 days is $18,000.

 It can be useful to come to a final valuation for pain and suffering by using both methods and then adjusting up or down based on the extenuating factors such as time needed to recover, the percentage of fault assigned to each driver, aggravating factors and the severity of the injuries.